souzatharsis/tamingLLMs/.github/ISSUE_TEMPLATE/chapter-review-template.md

 ---
-name: Review Template
+name: Chapter Review Template
-about: Book chapter review
+about: Any feedback on a specific Book Chapter
 title: "[Review] "
 labels: ''
 assignees: ''